-Develop preparedness skills and access clear, accurate information during disasters.
+Develop preparedness skills and access clear, accurate information during disasters and pandemics.

 Find reliable free tools and strategies to learn about your family’s history.

-Whether you want to learn a new skill, take an exercise class, practice meditation, or stay up-to-date with pandemic news, your librarians are hard at work assembling online resources for our community.
+Whether you want to try a new recipe, practice meditation, or research the latest health and wellness trends, our librarians are hard at work assembling online resources for our community.

 Research colleges and universities, use online test prep tools, learn about financial aid, and explore online learning opportunities.

 There’s so much information at our fingertips, but how do we know whether a source can be trusted?
-These tools will help you find reliable sources and evaluate the accuracy of the information they share.
+Use these tools to find reliable sources and evaluate the accuracy of the information.

-Whether you’re looking for local events or want to explore organizations that support the lesbian, gay, bisexual, transgender, queer (LGBTQ) community and their allies, the library has resources to point you in the right direction.
+Whether you’re looking for local events or want to explore organizations that support the Lesbian, Gay, Bisexual, Transgender, Queer, Plus community and their allies, the library has resources to point you in the right direction.

-Access historic periodicals, browse books on Oregon’s history, and learn about upcoming lectures and special events.
+Access historic periodicals, browse books on Oregon’s history, and learn about our unique history in southern Oregon.